Skip to content

 What exactly is a static versus an interactive post?
 That’s a question each firm will have to answer depending on its risk tolerance.
 Your compliance strategy should involve input from the highest levels of the organization.

-The U.S Security Exchange Commission (SEC) also monitors for social media compliance violations.
+The U.S Security Exchange Commission (SEC) also monitors social media for misleading statements and compliance violations.
+This now extends to AI-generated or AI-assisted content, which regulators treat the same as any other communication.

 In the UK, the Financial Conduct Authority (FCA) covers financial institutions.
 They recently teamed up with the Advertising Standards Authority (ASA) to create an infographic.
 It helps guide influencers considering promoting financial products on social media.